 Industry Training Program Development

 The Council supports the NRC’s National Standards Certification Board (NSCB).
-The NSCB accredits training and certification programs (not individuals) relevant to the Recycling and Sustainable Materials Management industries, which are offered by states/provinces, regions, organizations, trade associations, universities, and/or community colleges.
-To date, several states have had their training programs accredited by the NRC.
-Other states and organizations are currently developing accredited programs, using some of the resources included here.
+The NSCB accredits training and certification programs (not individuals) relevant to the Recycling and Sustainable Materials Management industries.

 The Campus Council also assists students, faculty, and training programs with the following resources: